BNB VIb

 The two locomotives were built in Prague in 1907 by the Erste Böhmisch-Mährische Maschinenfabrik (later part of ČKD).

 The locomotives spent their entire lives on their home line.
-In 1924 the Czechoslovakian State Railways (ČSD) grouped the engines into their ČSD Class 312.7.
+In 1924 the Czechoslovak State Railways (ČSD) grouped the engines into their ČSD Class 312.7.
 After the Second World War the Deutsche Reichsbahn gave them the designation DR Class 90.3.

 On the introduction into service of new ČSD Class M 131.1 railcars, these locomotives were retired in 1949.